Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Thanks for that.
 I love starting off with definitions because they help make a whole conversation much clearer.
 So I think.

-We talk about decolonization, but like we can first start with colonization, right?
-And most often people look to colonization as understanding it as the political and economic relation where one nation is controlling and.
+We talk about decolonisation, but like we can first start with colonisation, right?
+And most often people look to colonisation as understanding it as the political and economic relation where one nation is controlling and.

-Exerting power and economic, political and economic power over another nation and then the idea of decolonization would be when.
+Exerting power and economic, political and economic power over another nation and then the idea of decolonisation would be when.

 Country of this nation is emancipated, and so that's what we saw in the formal definition in the mid 20th century.
 Many colonies were emancipated politically, and I would say somewhat economically, although that's under contestation.
-But here I think probably what the terms that I like to use to shift from colonization and decolonization.
+But here I think probably what the terms that I like to use to shift from colonisation and decolonisation.

-Coloniality and decolonial ality because colonization can often be confused with an end goal.
-Now we have we have decolonized.
-We have achieved this whereas coloniality and decolonial ality would emphasize more the process as something that's ongoing.
+is Coloniality and decoloniality because colonisation can often be confused with an end goal.
+Now we have we have decolonised.
+We have achieved this whereas coloniality and decoloniality would emphasise more the process as something that's ongoing.
 So there's never really an endpoint so.

-I guess just to unpack coloniality and decolonial city coloniality then like it refers to these like long standing patterns of power as a result of colonialism, so it would impact how we think, how we act our culture, what we understand as knowledge production, if we are to draw on Latin American scholars.
+I guess just to unpack coloniality and decoloniality, coloniality then like it refers to these like long standing patterns of power as a result of colonialism, so it would impact how we think, how we act, our culture, what we understand as knowledge production, if we are to draw on Latin American scholars.

 They look at the coloniality of knowledge, the coloniality of being, and the coloniality of power.